-The business of vitamins and supplements is booming.
+The business of vitamins and fitness supplements is booming.
 Recent research suggests that most Americans take at least one such product from the more than 90,000 options on the market.
 But within this massive industry—worth $37 billion by some estimates—consumer enthusiasm is dampened by uncertainty.
-In the absence of strict regulation, many manufacturers peddle wares with few real benefits.
+In the absence of strict regulation, many manufacturers sell products with few real benefits.
 Worse still, dangerous outcomes are increasingly common.
-The American Association of Poison Control Centers report a troubling rise in incidents resulting from supplement consumption.
-Which vitamins and supplements are really worth taking, and which might not give you much support as you work toward your fitness goals?
+The American Association of Poison Control Centers reports a troubling rise in incidents resulting from supplement consumption.

 Men and women were most likely to identify whey protein as an essential supplement, perhaps because it’s associated with broadly shared fitness goals, such as increasing strength and muscle size.
 Caffeine was also highly regarded by both genders.
 While many people consume it as a matter of habit each morning, the chemical found in coffee can improve workout performance as well.

 Men and women differed in their views of other supplements, however.
 Men were far more likely to view creatine as essential, for example, whereas a greater percentage of women said sleep supplements and fat burners were fundamental to their routines.

 Fitness experience also seemed to influence supplement preference.
 Respondents who identified as “advanced” fitness enthusiasts had a particular penchant for pre-workout in comparison to other fitness levels.
 It may be wise for fitness novices to steer clear.
 Experts say that pre-workout users can flood their systems with alarming amounts of sugar, caffeine, and other stimulants if they opt for the wrong product or dosage.